de-ceow/scala-acl/README.md

 ```
 ## Changelog

+### 1.0.0

+- separate acl and play-acl to different modules
+- implement Privilege.deny rule
+- change inheritance to use role inheritance only
+- use Acl.Assert as type definition for assertions
+- update play framework to 2.5.x

 ### 0.7.0

-- implement async trait to use acl also n async actions
+- implement async trait to use acl also in async actions

 ### 0.6.0